 Virtual reality is an incredibly efficient tool for simulating human-machine interactions in a virtual environment.
-With modern out of the box 6-DOF VR systems from Oculus and HTC, anyone can interact naturally in a virtual world with virtual objects, create engaging learning, and gaming experiences.
+However, cost and complexity arising our of VR ergonomics pose a key challenge in the adoption of new generation technology.
+With modern out of the box 6-DOF VR systems from Oculus and HTC, anyone can interact naturally in a virtual world.
+Interacting with virtual objects, creating engaging learning, and gaming experiences are some of the use-cases.
 Virtual reality in CAVEs has been used for at least two decades for engineering design, ergonomic studies and training.

 When I look up ergonomic studies using virtual reality in research or business literature, I have found mainly complex implementations using gloves, high-end body tracking, and CAVE systems.

-These systems are intimidatingly complex and prohibitively expensive to buy, implement, and maintain for many companies stepping newly into this domain.
+These systems are intimidatingly complex and prohibitively expensive to buy, implement, and maintain.
+Especially for large enterprise stepping newly into this domain, the processes and mindset makes it harder to implement.
 The alternative of creating physical mockups is not any easier or less expensive.
-With teams facing the pressure of project deadlines, the lead time to build several iterations of physical mockups unquestionably limits fully achieving ergonomic designs goals.
+Pressure of project deadlines, learning curve associated with new technology, several iterations required for physical mockups limits ergonomic designs goals.
 Today’s highly distributed business environments add further complexity to the process.
 The impact/benefit of collaboration across teams, suppliers and customers to solve problems early in the design process cannot be ignored.

-Is there a more efficient and cost effective approach that enables more organizations and industries to take advantage of this powerful technology, especially in light of the recent advances with low cost consumer VR?
-Can the knowledge and input of the operational maintenance and support teams be captured up front in the design process through realtime collaboration?
+Is there a more efficient and cost effective approach that enables more industries to take advantage of this powerful technology.
+Especially in light of the recent advances with low cost consumer VR?
+Is their way the knowledge and input of the operational maintenance and support teams, can be captured up front in the design process through realtime collaboration?

 I draw upon my experience in the simulation software industry to answer the first question.
-High fidelity and high accuracy simulation software is used to reliably predict non-linear structural failure or vehicle performance in the presence of unsteady fluid flow.
-This however comes with a heavy price tag for the software, computational resources, simulation time, and few experts who can use the software.
+High fidelity and high accuracy simulation software is used to reliably predict non-linear structural failure.
+Another example would be simulate vehicle performance in the presence of unsteady fluid flow.
+However, such use-cases comes with a heavy price tag for software, computational resources, simulation time, and limited availability of experts.
 Faster, lower fidelity, simulation tools can be used to cleverly narrow down the possible alternatives quickly.
 These tools are also more scalable, cost effective and relatively easy to use on low end PCs.
-Such intelligent combination of using both low and high fidelity tools has resulted in democratization of simulation tools and speed of design processes in industry.
+Such intelligent combination of using both low and high fidelity tools has resulted in democratization of simulation tools.

 The same principle can be applied to other design processes in the VR space to significantly lower cost and complexity.
-While very high accuracy VR with gloves and trackers can be used for detailed validations and studies, it is feasible to perform rapid studies using low cost hardware combined with simple, scalable, and cost-effective VR software platforms.
+Very high accuracy VR with gloves and trackers can be used for detailed validations and studies.
+It’s also now feasible to perform rapid studies using low cost hardware combined with simple, scalable, and cost-effective VR platforms.
 Let’s look at what can be done with basic VR systems without the need for additional tracking and gloves hardware.

 Reachability, Visibility and Layout Studies.
 Can a driver, machine operator, or pilot reach the required controls?
 Does the operator have sufficient visibility for safely operating a machine?
 If we can rapidly import CAD designs of a vehicle, control panel, or instrument layout for a study into VR, it is feasible with basic controllers, visibility and measurement tools to establish reachability with sufficient accuracy and traceability to make design decisions.
 In addition if the CAD designs are processed with the required intelligence, ergonomic studies can be conducted on specific groupings and naming of objects (switches on panels) automatically from the CAD data.
 If the VR software allows easy import and switching of layouts, back to back studies, and comparisons can be rapidly performed to narrow down design choices.